 This gene encodes a NOD-like receptor family member.
 The encoded protein is a cytosolic regulator of innate immunity.
 This protein directly interacts with stimulator of interferon genes (STING), to prevent its proper trafficking, resulting in disruption of STING-dependent activation of the innate immune response.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2014]

 GeneCards Summary for NLRC3 Gene

 NLRC3 (NLR Family CARD Domain Containing 3) is a Protein Coding gene.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Toll-Like receptor Signaling Pathways.
-An important paralog of this gene is NOD2.
+Among its related pathways are Toll-like receptor signaling pathway and Innate Immune System.
+An important paralog of this gene is NLRC5.

 UniProtKB/Swiss-Prot for NLRC3 Gene